zazralt/cheat-sheet/python/package.md

 ## Create a package in github
 1. Add your licence, e.g. MIT.
-2. Add your readme.
+2. Add your readme, e.g. what is it, how to use it.
 3. Create the `pyproject.toml` file containing the metadata and build configuration.
-4. Write your python code in the `src/` folder.
+4. Write your python code in the `your_package/` folder.
 5. Edit `__init__.py` to expose your functions.

 ## Import dependency